19hours/sg-statutes/Acts/Presidential Elections Act.md

 [42/2005]

-(4) Any person refusing to obey the order of the Election Judge under subsection (3)(a) shall be guilty of a contempt of court.
+(4) Any person who wilfully refuses to obey the order of the Election Judge under subsection (3)(a) shall be guilty of contempt of court under section 4(1) of the Administration of Justice (Protection) Act 2016.

+[Act 19 of 2016 wef 01/10/2017]

 (5) The Election Judge shall be attended on the hearing of an application under section 71 in the same manner as if he were a Judge of the Supreme Court sitting at assizes.